osefatul/fullstack-mern-blog-project/client/README.md

 ### App Page
-  - import user into this page from the redux using useSelector, this will make sure, if the user is already there then consistent the page even the page is refreshed
+  - import user into this page from the redux using useSelector, this will make sure, if the user is already there then consistent the page even the page is refreshed.

+### Write page
+  - We will define three state hooks: title, description and file for photo.
+  - As we have form in the write page for photo, title and description. then we can send this formData to post somwhere in the database by formData() object